Unconstrained Facial Action Unit Detection via Latent Feature Domain: Experiments

-\textbf{Evaluation on BP4D and EmotioNet.} We compared our method with the baselines and upper-bounds on the test sets of both source domain BP4D and target domain EmotioNet.
+\textbf{Evaluation on BP4D and EmotioNet.} We compared our method with lower-bounds and upper-bounds of the basic model on the test sets of both source domain BP4D and target domain EmotioNet.
 The F1-frame results of these methods are listed in Table~\ref{tab:comp_baseline}.
-It can be seen that our method ADLD significantly outperformed the baselines on EmotioNet, in which the margin of average F1-frame is $11.3$ over BI$^{t(l)}_{s(a,l)}$.
+It can be seen that our method ADLD significantly outperformed the lower-bounds on EmotioNet, in which the margin of average F1-frame is $11.3$ over LI$^{t(l)}_{s(a,l)}$.
 Without using the pseudo AU labels of the target domain, ADLD still performed better than the upper-bounds on EmotioNet.
 If the pseudo AU labels are available, our ADLD-Full can achieve the average F1-frame of $42.4$ with a large gap over the upper-bounds.
-These demonstrate that our method is superior to both the baselines and the upper-bounds for target-domain AU detection.
+These demonstrate that our method is superior to both lower-bounds and upper-bounds of the basic model for target-domain AU detection.

 \textbf{Evaluation on GFT and EmotioNet.} Table~\ref{tab:comp_baseline_gft} shows the results on the test sets of source domain GFT and target domain EmotioNet.
-We can observe that our ADLD performed better than both the baselines and the upper-bounds on EmotioNet.
+We can observe that our ADLD performed better than both the lower-bounds and the upper-bounds on EmotioNet.
 Given the target-domain pseudo AU labels, our ADLD-Full further improved the average F1-frame from $41.6$ to $46.0$.
 Despite being devised for AU detection of the target domain, our ADLD and ADLD-Full also achieved competitive performance on the source domain GFT.